SEXUAL MOLESTATION

 TYPES OF MOLESTATION

-Another, even more common type of ÒinnocentÓ molestation occurs all of the time.
-Some will debate if it is molestation.
-It has to do with the way some men view some women, just walking down the street or at a gathering of some kind.
-Basically, the men undress the women with their minds and often imagine having sex with them.
+Staring.
+Another possible type of molestation occurs when one person stares at another, imagining having sex with the person.
+Usually, men stare at women on the street, undressing the women with their minds and often imagine having sex with them.
 Some men also imagine abusing the women sexually in some way.

 One can argue that no harm is done because no action is taken.
 However, most women can feel the way men regard them to some degree, and they feel it as a kind of molestation, which it is at one level.
 It causes most women to feel insecure and perhaps angry with all men, unfortunately.